PhoenixAran/PhoenixAran.github.io/_posts/2021-01-05-player-state-machine.md

 ### Concurrent States
 The amount of _states_ that exist for the player in the Gameboy Zelda games is actually pretty complex.
 I would even go as far as to say that is is more complex than recreating the player code in _Link to the Past_.
-The difference between the _Links Awakening/Oracle_ player and the _Link to the Past_ player?
+The difference between the two?
 The ability to jump.

 Jumping introduces alot of complexity when programming a player controller.
 If you were to keep using a traditional state machine approach, you would have to _double_ the amount of state objects to implement. _Sword Swing_ would become _Sword Swing_ and _Jump Sword Swing_.